-A partnership of Citizens, the City of Santa Rosa, and the Sonoma County Water Agency
+A Partnership of Residents, the City of Santa Rosa, and Sonoma Water

 The Creek Stewardship Program draws from the multitude of community resources to increase the public’s appreciation and support for the environmental and social benefits provided by urban creeks.
 Activities include walks, creek cleanups, restoration work days, presentations on creek topics, and creek activities for youth programs.
-Working together, the Water Agency, the City, and its citizens can enhance creek corridors to provide efficient transportation routes, safe neighborhoods, scenery, wildlife habitat, and recreation.
+Working together, Sonoma Water, the City, and its residents can enhance creek corridors to provide efficient transportation routes, safe neighborhoods, scenery, wildlife habitat, and recreation.

 Preventing Pollution in Creeks